monster0freason/-Golang-Bookstore-Management-System--CRUD-API-with-MySQL-and-Gorilla-Mux/README.md

-Here's the code for the `utils.go` file in the `utils` package, along with an explanation of each part:
+## 8️⃣ `utils.go` file in the `utils` folder
+The `utils.go` file provides a `ParseBody` function in the `utils` package, facilitating the parsing of JSON request bodies from HTTP requests.
+It reads the request body, unmarshals the JSON data into a provided empty interface, and handles errors.
+This utility promotes code reuse and simplifies JSON parsing in the project.

 ```go
 package utils